Peter Upton's |

 In 1990 it was priced at £4.

 January 2023: I've added a picture from my archive of a slightly less garish green holdall with falcon crest.
-This may well be the version sold to UKSA members (is this one more striking than the usual I ask myself).
+This may well be a version sold to UKSA members.
+Is this one more striking than the usual I ask myself.

 UK500 Sports Shirt.